tmm1/rbtrace/README.md

 rbtrace shows you method calls happening inside another ruby process in real time.

-rbtrace works on ruby 1.8 and 1.9, running on linux or mac osx.
+rbtrace works on ruby 1.8 through 2.2 (and beyond), running on linux or mac osx.

 rbtrace is designed to have minimal overhead, and should be safe to run in production.